 The agenda for the shareholders' meeting and all related documents are also posted on the AB InBev website at least 30 days in advance of any shareholders' meeting.
 Shareholders have the right to vote on various resolutions related to company matters.
 If they are unable to attend a meeting, they can submit their votes by mail or appoint a proxy.
-Minutes of the meetings and results of the votes are posted on the AB InBev website shortly after the meeting (website shortly after the meeting (<a href="https://www.ab-inbev.com/investors/corporate-governanc
+Minutes of the meetings and results of the votes are posted on the AB InBev website shortly after the meeting (www.ab-inbev.com/investors/corporate-governance/shareholder-meetings.html).